mCodex/rocketseat-ignite-elixir/README.md

 ## Structure

-The course has 5 charpters and each one has many modules.
+The course has 5 chapters and each one has many modules.